 Initial Consultation and Fees: The purpose of the initial consultation is to get to know one other, to discuss my diagnostic impression and to work together to establish a preliminary treatment frame and plan.

-We take as long as we need for the initial consultation; usually it takes between one and three hours, and the cost is $350 per hour.
+We take as long as we need for the initial consultation; usually it takes between one and three hours, and the cost is $500 per hour.
+I ask for $500 via credit card or PayPal to reserve the consultation that is not refundable if you cancel.
+That said, if we decide not to work together at the conclusion of the consultation, I will refund your money, and you owe nothing.

 I am not credentialed with any insurance networks.
 If you have insurance, please check with your policy, as you may have an out-of-network benefit.
 If so, you pay me, and I will provide you with an invoice and receipt that you can send to your insurance company for any available re-imbursement.
 Out-of-network benefits typically pay 50-70% of fees, after an annual deductible is met, but please check with your insurance plan about your particular rate of re-imbursement.